MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/locale-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Yerel ayarın adını sağlayan bir dize.
+Yerel in adını veren bir dize.

 ### <a name="example"></a>Örnek